Half-term fun at Hindhead Commons and the Devil's Punch Bowl

 The Devil's Punch Bowl Café serves hot drinks, sandwiches, hot lunches, ice creams and a delicious range of cakes and tray bakes.
 There are toilets at the café with baby changing facilities.
-There is plenty of outdoor seating if you've come along with your four-legged friend - look out for our water bowls and head to the shepherd's hut for a dog biscuit for them.
+There is plenty of outdoor seating if you've come along with your four-legged friend - look out for our water bowls and head to the visitor den for a dog biscuit for them.

-Car parking is free for National Trust members, or £4 for non National Trust members.
+Car parking is free for National Trust members, or £6 all day for non National Trust members.